International Finance and Banking BSc (Hons) top-upStudy level: Top-up courses

 For advice and guidance on tuition fees3 and student loans visit our Undergraduate Finance page and see The University’s Tuition Fee and Refund Terms and Conditions.

 We offer a range of International scholarships to students all over the world.
 For more information, visit our International Scholarships page.

 Tuition fees cover the cost of your teaching, assessments, facilities and support services.
 There may be additional costs not covered by this fee such as accommodation and living costs, recommended reading books, stationery, printing and re-assessments should you need them.
 Find out what's included in your tuition costs.

-With 42 Bloomberg terminals, this facility can add a dynamic practical element to your course.
+The Trading Floor is an invaluable facility which allows you to get hands-on with industry-standard software.
+Housing 42 dual-screen Bloomberg terminals, the facility can add a dynamic practical element to your course.

 Careers and opportunities

-On successful completion, you should be well placed to pursue a wide variety of potential future career options in finance, management, accounting, banking, personal and corporate finance and IT in private, public and third sector organisations.
-You could explore potential future roles as an accountant, auditor, business analyst, investment consultant, stock controller, tax assistant or teacher.
+Upon successful completion, you should be well placed to pursue a variety of potential future career options in finance, management, accounting, banking, personal and corporate finance and IT in private, public and third sector organisations.
+Subject to further training or qualification, you could find yourself exploring potential future roles as an accountant, auditor, business analyst, investment consultant, stock controller, tax assistant or teacher.

 How to apply